CrowdStrike/falconpy/README.md

 # falconpy
-CrowdStrike Falcon Complete oAuth2 API SDK
+Python based SDK for the Crowdstrike oAuth2 API